 At universities of applied sciences thesis topics are usually working-life related.
 The objective is that each student learns to independently gather information, critically analyse data, solve problems, reason and debate, study and develop work practices, and communicate in writing as well as orally in an articulate manner.
-The thesis requirement levels have been stipulated within the European Qualifications Framework (EQF, levels 6 and 7).
+The thesis requirement levels have been stipulated within the European Qualifications Framework (EQF, levels 6 and 7, Level descriptors of the qualifications frameworks, pdf in Finnish).
 Guidance for writing a thesis is also available in the Degree Regulations of TAMK.

 A thesis always has a researching, developing or clarifying objective.
 The objective can be e.g. to develop the workplace orientation practices for new staff.
 The practical preliminaries to reach the above-mentioned objective, still at the abstract stage, are called the purpose of the thesis.
 Examples of measures that develop orientation practices, i.e. the purpose of the thesis, are compiling an orientation folder or examining different orientation practices.
 Further field-specific examples of the thesis objective and purpose may be given within the guidelines of each degree programme.